 Helpman has also studied the Israeli economy and has been an active participant in Israeli policy debates.
 He was a member of the Advisory Board of the Bank of Israel, the Council for National Planning, and the National Council for Research and Development.
 In addition, he was a member of the board of directors of Bank Hapoalim.

 Helpman has served on the editorial boards of several scientific journals, and served as Co-Editor of the Journal of International Economics and the Quarterly Journal of Economics and as Editor of the European Economic Review.
 He is a Fellow of the Econometric Society and was a member of its Council.
 He delivered major invited lectures, such as the Frank Graham Memorial Lecture at Princeton University, the Schumpeter Lecture of the European Economic Association, the Walras-Bowley and Frisch Lectures of the Econometric Society and the Ohlin Lectures at the Stockholm School of Economics.
 He is a member of the Israeli Academy of Sciences and Humanities, a Foreign Honorary Member of the American Academy of Arts and Sciences, a Corresponding Fellow of the British Academy, a member of the European Academy of Sciences and Arts and a Distinguished Fellow of the American Economic Association.
 He was President of the Israeli Economic Association and President of the Econometric Society.
-He was awarded a Honorary Doctorate by the Catholic University of Louvain, received the Mahalanobis Memorial Medal, the Bernhard Harms Prize, the Rothschild Prize, the EMET Prize, the Nemmers Prize, the Onassis Prize, the Israel Prize, and the BBVA Frontiers of Knowledge Award.
+He was awarded an Honorary Doctorate by the Catholic University of Louvain, received the Mahalanobis Memorial Medal, the Bernhard Harms Prize, the Rothschild Prize, the EMET Prize, the Nemmers Prize, the Onassis Prize, the BBVA Frontiers of Knowledge Award, the Jean-Jacques Laffont Prize, and the Israel Prize.